 Now, if you have a secondary bathroom, and you want to have just a shower, that is perfectly fine.
 However, for the master bathroom, you probably want to make sure there is a tub involved.

 Extreme Floor Patterns

 There are some classical patterns you can rely on in the bathroom upgrades.
 However, there are some extreme floor patterns you'll want to avoid.
 For a while bathroom floor patterns were especially popular, with contrasting stripes and other features.
 This is not a great look to go with now.
 In fact, it is one of the first signs of an outdated bathroom.
 So, if you're looking at a bathroom remodel do yourself a favor and avoid these kinds of extreme patterns.

 Wall Mounted Faucets and Exposed Pipes

 This was an especially elegant trend.
-Wall mounted faucets usually came with wall mounted sinks.
+Wall-mounted faucets usually came with wall-mounted sinks.
 It hid all the plumbing away and gave a seamless look.
 However, there are a number of problems with this kind of design.
 For starters, if there's any kind of plumbing leak you likely won't know about it until it turns into a larger problem, and when plumbing repairs need to be made the entire wall needs to be torn into.
-And, secondly, your bathroom is already limited in storage space, and a wall-hung faucet and sink removes having cabinets under the faucet.
+And, secondly, your bathroom is already limited in storage space, and a wall-hung faucet and sink remove having cabinets under the faucet.
 This is why, when looking at bathroom remodel trends, you may want to avoid this particular design look.